juxor/afaq/markdown/secA2.md

 ensures an impoverishment of individuality and ego.
 As Erich Fromm puts it:

-> _"The failure of modern culture lies not in its principle of individualism, not in the idea that moral virtue is the same as the pursuit of self-interest, but in the deterioration of the meaning of self-interest; not in the fact that people are **too much concerned with their self-interest,** but that they are **not concerned enough with the interest of their real self; not in the fact that they are too selfish, but that they do not love themselves.**"_ [**Man for Himself**, p.
+> _"The failure of modern culture lies not in its principle of individualism,
+> not in the idea that moral virtue is the same as the pursuit of self-
+> interest, but in the deterioration of the meaning of self-interest; not in
+> the fact that people are **too much concerned with their self-interest,**
+> but that they are **not concerned enough with the interest of their real
+> self; not in the fact that they are too selfish, but that they do not love
+> themselves.** "_ [ **Man for Himself** , p.
 139]

 Therefore, strictly speaking, anarchism is based upon an egoistic frame of reference - ethical ideas must be an expression of what gives us pleasure as a